jacksonrgoodman/MonsterHotel/README.md

 # Installation
 1. `git clone` this repository
-2. run the two .sql files in the `MonsterHotel/SQL` directory, if not created already.
+2. run the two .sql files in the `MonsterHotel/SQL` directory

 # Use
 1. run a debug build in `VS2019`